Neck Liposuction (submental liposuction)

 Anyone with extra adipose tissue in the upper neck and the area under the chin can benefit from neck liposculpting.
 This procedure is most effective when the overall skin tone is good and there is minimal skin excess.
 When used as a primary treatment, neck liposculpting is generally performed on younger patients; for older patients, it is often used as an adjunct to other facial rejuvenation procedures, such as a facelift or midface lift.
 Neck liposuction (liposculpting) is a minimally invasive procedure with minimal down time, and is often combined with placement of a chin implant to enhance the jawline and the neck contour.
 Non-surgical options are also available and may be more appropriate in some cases; these include ThermiTight, InfiniRF, and Kybella injection.

 Frequently Asked Questions

-Q: What can I expect after my procedure?
+Question: What can I expect after my procedure?

-A: The first night after surgery, you will wear a soft cotton bandage.
+Answer: The first night after surgery, you will wear a soft cotton bandage.
 This provides necessary support and reduces the overall bruising and swelling.
 After this initial dressing is removed, a supportive wrap may be used.
 Some mild bruising and swelling will occur immediately after the surgery, but this will begin to resolve around the third day.
 For most patients, a few days off of work is sufficient.
 Pain is very minimal, and any significant increase in pain or swelling should be reported immediately.
 Dr. Ransom works closely with you throughout the postoperative period, making sure that you are making progress toward an excellent result.
 Further details can be discussed with Dr. Ransom during your confidential consultation.